Answer Keys

 Endure (v) – to experience something unpleasant, especially if it was going on for a long period of time.
 I had to endure his criticism for two straight years before he finally left the faculty.

-Unaware (adj) – not knowing about something, oblivious of it.
+Unaware (adj) – not knowing about something, oblivious to it.

 Confess (v) – to admit to have done or said something that you feel is bad or wrong.
 It takes a lot of bravery to confess that you have made a mistake.